Marriage Act 1949: Section 2 - Marriages of persons under sixteen

 This section re-enacts section 1 of the Age of Marriage Act 1929 which set the minimum marriage age at 16 with consent of parents or guardians and 21 (since lowered to 18) without that consent.
 Marriages contracted by persons either of whom is under the age of 16 years are void.
 Before 1929, the common law and canon law applied so that a person who had attained the legal age of puberty could contract a valid marriage.
 A marriage contracted by persons either of whom was under the legal age of puberty was voidable.
 The legal age of puberty was 14 for males and 12 for females.

 In 1971, Eekelaar wrote that the prohibition now contained in this section "though desirable, is extreme and inflexible."
 According to him it could result in "genuine hardship", such as where it is discovered, after years of apparent marriage, that a mistake was made, at the time of the ceremony, regarding the age of one of the spouses, or where one of the spouses concealed their real age, though, after 1971, some protection was afforded by section 6 of the Law Reform (Miscellaneous Provisions) Act 1970 (now repealed and replaced by the Inheritance (Provision for Family and Dependants) Act 1975).

-Section 4 - Hours for solemnization of marriages
+Section 4 - Hours for of marriages

-Originally, a marriage had to be solemnized between 8am and 6pm.
+Originally, a marriage had to be solemnised between 8am and 6pm.
 The section was repealed by the Protection of Freedoms Act 2012.

-Section 75 - Offences relating to solemnization of marriages
+Section 75 - Offences relating to solemnisation of marriages

 Section 75(1)(a) was repealed by the Protection of Freedoms Act 2012.